hybridgroup/gobot/platforms/parrot/bebop/README.md

 # Bebop

-The Bebop from Parrot is an inexpensive quadcopter that is controlled using WiFi.
-It includes a built-in front-facing HD video camera, as well as a second lower resolution bottom facing video camera.
+The Parrot Bebop and Parrot Bebop 2 are inexpensive quadcopters that can be controlled using their built-in API commands via a WiFi connection.
+They include a built-in front-facing HD video camera, as well as a second lower resolution bottom-facing video camera.

 ## How to Install
 ```